-That’s why Hospice of Havasu is the not-for-profit choice for so many of our friends and neighbors in Mohave and LaPaz counties.
+That’s why Hospice of Havasu is the not-for-profit choice for so many of our friends and neighbors.

 Medicare pays for the care most patients receive, but then Medicare asks that we continue to be there for the family after a death and that we provide other community and family services.

-We also made a decision more than 30 years ago that no one would ever be denied our help because of an inability to pay.
+We also made a decision when we were founded in 1982 that no one would ever be denied our help because of an inability to pay.
 We didn’t do that because of Medicare rules — we did it because it is the right thing to do.

 All those services, many only provided by Hospice of Havasu, are paid for by you as a donor.